mypaperdata/llms_are_not_weird/README.md

 ## Citation
 If you use this dataset, please cite:

-Erdem et al. (2025).
+Erdem and Ashok (2025).
 “LLMs Are Not Weird: Comparing AI and Human Financial Decision-Making.”